Skip to main content

 Support your child’s advocacy efforts

-Those outcomes matter for the whales and can be life-changing for the kids who make the effort.
-“Children’s passion is fresh and inspiring,” says Katie Fellows, a former student of the Killer Whale Tales program.
+“Children’s passion is fresh and inspiring,” said Katie Fellows, a former student of the Killer Whale Tales program.
 “Adults need to tell kids it’s okay to speak up, and then help kids do it.”

-Now in her late 20s, Fellows credits the hands-on learning of KWT as well as her parent’s guidance for inspiring and supporting her decision to pursue a career in environmental education.
+Now an adult, Fellows credits the hands-on learning of KWT as well as her parents’ guidance for inspiring and supporting her decision to pursue a career in environmental education.
 “Kids need a way to feel like they’re contributing and [that contribution] will fuel a kid who will grow up to be an advocate.”

-She suggests kids contact organizations directly to learn about ways and opportunities to help, if age restrictions are preventing them from volunteering.
-Or find a junior ranger program, science camp or club where a kid can meet like-minded peers.
-“Give your kid the room they need to grow into their passion,” says Fellows.
-And the whales (and world) will benefit.
+She suggests kids contact organizations directly to learn about ways and opportunities to help.
+If age restrictions are preventing them from volunteering, try finding a junior ranger program, science camp or club where a kid can meet like-minded peers.
+“Give your kid the room they need to grow into their passion,” said Fellows.
+The whales — and world — will benefit.

 Related Topics